-How do I claim my tax reliefs?
+How do I claim the tax relief?

 How do I invest?

-Visit the offers page for a list of opportunities available.
+If you’re an experienced investor comfortable with the risks, Visit the offers page for a list of opportunities available.
 The two-year clock starts ticking once funds have been invested.

 What are the charges?

-IHT products are for investors whose estates are large enough to be affected by inheritance tax and who want to keep control of their assets.
+IHT portfolios are for experienced investors whose estates are large enough to be affected by inheritance tax and who want to keep control of their assets.
 The type of portfolio chosen depends on many factors, including attitude to risk and whether income is needed.
 If in doubt, always seek professional advice.

-Can I sell my Inheritance Tax portfolio?
+Can I sell my inheritance tax portfolio?